 - Patients who are already linked with another palliative care physician or clinic

 - Patients who are not known to or undergoing treatment at Alfred Health.
 Consider referral to Calvary Health Care Bethlehem

-- Patients with chronic, non-malignant pain are usually not suitable for review in the Palliative Care clinic.
-Please contact one of our consultants if you would like to discuss this
+- Patients with chronic, non-malignant pain are usually not suitable for review in the Palliative Care Clinic.
+Contact one of our consultants if you would like to discuss this

-- Children under 18 years of age (generally not seen at The Alfred.
-If you are referring a patient under the age of 18, please visit the Victorian Paediatric Palliative Care Program.)
+- Children under 18 years of age are generally not seen at The Alfred.
+If you are referring a patient under the age of 18, please visit the Victorian Paediatric Palliative Care Program.

 Refer your patient